Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 ## Scenario Practice

+Use these scenarios to practice the business-user reasoning the exam is likely to test.

 ### Scenario 1: Unexpected MFA Prompt

 You receive an MFA approval request, but you are not signing in.